meltano/meltano/docs/src/docs/analysis.md

 ::: warning
 The Explore and Dashboard navigation tabs in the Meltano UI are no longer enabled by default due to Meltano's new direction towards supporting analysis plugins (i.e. Lightdash, Superset, etc.).

-For current users of these tabs, they can be re-enabled by setting the environment variable `MELTANO_UI_ANALYSIS=true`.
+For current users of these tabs, they can be re-enabled by running `meltano config set meltano ui analysis true`.
 :::

 If you haven't already, install Meltano and create your first project by following the [Getting Started guide](/docs/getting-started.html).
 You can come back here before adding an extractor and loader using the CLI, and use the UI instead.